-- 15 On blocks where single storey or 1.5 storey homes are predominant, second storey additions or new 2 storey homes may require particular attention to ensure sensitive transitions to adjacent properties. - 16 Where possible, maintain the existing lot grading and the neighbourhood's characteristic first floor height, and, if appropriate, consider split level houses when related to the lot's grading. - 17 Design to reflect the massing of the surrounding built form context for those elevations exposed to the public and provide any additional massing away from them. - 18 Provide appropriate transition to/from existing adjacent buildings and ensure no new building is more than 1.5 storeys or 4.5m higher/lower than the adjacent dwellings.
+- 15 On blocks where single storey or 1.5 storey homes are predominant, second storey additions or new 2 storey homes may require particular attention to ensure sensitive transitions to adjacent properties. - 16 Where possible, maintain the existing lot grading and the neighbourhood's characteristic first floor height. - 17 Design to reflect the massing of the surrounding built form context for those elevations exposed to the public and provide any additional massing away from them. - 18 Provide appropriate transition to/from existing adjacent buildings and ensure no new building is more than 1.5 storeys or 4.5m higher/lower than the adjacent dwellings.